compeek/pdo-wrapper/README.md

 PDO Wrapper
 ===========

-PDO Wrapper is a simple, drop-in PDO wrapper featuring lazy connections, manual disconnections, and reconnections.
+PDO Wrapper is a simple, drop-in PDO wrapper featuring lazy connect, manual disconnect, reconnect, and is alive testing.

-It is not a PDO abstraction, but a simple extension of PDO that adds a few useful features without affecting the standard functionality.
+It is not a PDO abstraction, but a simple extension of PDO that adds a few useful features without affecting the standard functionality:

+- Lazy connect: the connection is not made until first needed
+- Manual disconnect: disconnect from the database at any time instead of just when the script ends
+- Reconnect: connect again later on after disconnecting, maintaining any previously created PDO statements
+- Is alive: test whether the connection is still alive

 ## Installation